-These (5-ingredient & extra-fudgy!) paleo and keto brownies are most definitely one of our favorite desserts here at gnom-gnom (the post has been updated to provide more info on sweeteners).
+These (5-ingredient & extra-fudgy!) gluten free, paleo and keto brownies are most definitely one of our favorite (and most popular!) desserts here at gnom-gnom.
+The recipe was first published on January 8th ’18, and has been updated to provide more info on various sweeteners.

-Ridiculously decadent, suuuper fudgy and intensely chocolatey, these keto brownies are one indulgent chocolate treat.
+Ridiculously decadent, suuuper fudgy and intensely chocolatey, these keto brownies are one indulgent low carb chocolate treat.
 Plus, they’re suuuper easy and with staple (grain-free) pantry ingredients.

 And guess what?
 Just 1g net carb per brownie.
 (Drumroll please!) 🥁

 p.s. these are very chocolatey, as in proper chocolate!
 So ideal for you dark-chocolate-lovers out there.

 Oh, and if you’re into brownies and cheesecake (who isn’t?!), do check out our keto cheesecake brownies based off these guys.

 This recipe happens to be a keto adaptation based off Alice Medrich’s famous cocoa brownies, incidentally one of the most popular brownie recipes on the web.
 And the keto result varies little from the original, albeit perhaps a little less chewy and more melt-in-your-mouth sorta thing (courtesy of the lack of gluten).

 Fun fact: Medrich’s original recipe called for beating vigorously with 40 strokes (exactly!) to incorporate the batter.
 Now that’s what we call precision.